 The CAF is available to full-breed and mixed-breed Cardigan and Pembroke Corgis, including rescue Corgis that are in permanent “forever” homes.
 A photograph of the Corgi must be submitted with the Application to verify eligibility.

-Corgis must have one or more of the medical/therapeutic or behavioral issues that the CAF funds (see Eligible Expenses).
+Corgis must have one or more of the medical/therapeutic or behavioral issues that are covered by the CAF funds (see Eligible Expenses).
 A veterinarian, veterinary specialist, or a certified behavior trainer must identify both the diagnosis and the treatment on the receipt for services.

 The Corgi owner must be of legal age (18 years old or older).

 The Corgi owner must have owned the Corgi for at least six months.
-Exceptions will be made if the Corgi is a recent rescue.
+Exceptions may be made if the Corgi is a recent rescue.

-The Corgi owner must have applied for and used other sources of funding (e.g., grants, pet insurance, personal resources) prior to applying to the CAF.
+The Corgi owner must have applied for and used other sources of funding (e.g., grants, pet insurance, personal resources) for treatment or services prior to applying to the CAF.
 This information is required on the Application Form.

 Training to correct the following behavior issues:

 Money raised from sponsorships and donations will provide resources for the Corgi Assistance Fund.

 Treatment of services must have occurred during the year of the current Corgi Walk.